jxxcarlson/blockParser/README.md

 at most one child.
 The stack is a representation of a segment of the spine.
-When a new block is acquired by `Block.get`, its insertion point is the spine is determined by examining the stack.
-Blocks are subject to a partial order defined on their BlockTypes.
+When a new block is acquired by `Block.get`, its insertion point in the spine is determined by examining the stack.
+Blocks are subject to a partial order defined on their `BlockTypes`.
 A new block is inserted as the child of the smallest node "in" the stack which is greater than the new block.
 Two operations,
 `push` and `pop`, operate jointly on the stack +